spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     I --> J(Enable SI debug logging)
 ```

-Sources, processors and sinks communicate via `Binder`'s over the chosen middleware.
+Sources, processors and sinks communicate through `Binder` instances over the chosen middleware.
-Ensure the middleware is available and all configuration is correct.
+Ensure that the middleware is available and all of the configuration is correct.
-Configuration includes credentials, queue/topic names, hosts, etc.
+Configuration includes credentials, queue and topic names, hosts, and other details.
-By default, if no binder dependency is included in the project's classpath, the `TestBinder` will be used.
+By default, if no binder dependency is included in the project's classpath, the `TestBinder` is used.

 ## Sources

+The following diagram shows a typical debugging process for problematic sources:

 ```mermaid
 graph TD;